rangle/ngCourse2/handout/redux/using_redux_with_components.md

 [Ng2-Redux](https://github.com/angular-redux/ng2-redux#the-select-pattern) docs
 for more details.

-The Ng2-Redux "connect pattern" style differs a bit from the "connect" style used by `react-redux`; however by using Angular 2's DI and TypeScript's decorators, we can have a nicely declarative binding where most of the work is done in the template.
+The Ng2-Redux "select pattern" style differs a bit from the "connect" style used by `react-redux`; however by using Angular 2's DI and TypeScript's decorators, we can have a nicely declarative binding where most of the work is done in the template.
 We also get the power of `Observables` and